 Disclaimer!
 There are affiliate links in this section.
 If you buy something using the links here, I will be eligible for a small commission without any additional cost to you.
 The revenue will help offset the cost of maintaining the blog.

 Hope you liked this virtual tour.
 I will talk more about my city in the next few posts this month.
 So subscribe to never miss an update from Backpack & Explore.
 If you liked this post feel free to share this and pin the image below to save it for later.

 What is the most thought-provoking museum you have ever visited?
 Have you visited Kolkata?
 How did you like it?
 Write to me in the comments section below.

-Disclaimer: All content, graphics, and pictures (watermarked or not) are mine unless specified in caption.
+Disclaimer: All content, graphics, and pictures are mine unless specified in caption.
 Please do not copy without written consent from the blog owner.

 This sounds like an amazing experience!
 It also sounds very emotional with the music and poetry.
 I think I would like to spend a lot of time in those beautiful gardens.

 Wow, I have always heard about this place from my mother but I have never been there.
 I really would love to visit the place when I visit Kolkata.
 Thanks for describing the details of the place.
 I would be really interested in visiting aatur ghor and the museum, especially.
 I will keep in mind that I would need 2 hours for this.

 Jorasanko Thakur Bari seems to be an illuminating place to tour.
 To learn more about Tagore always piques my interest (I am a literature fan as well) and Jorasanko Thakur Bari seems like it would be educational AND fun.
 Thank you for the tip on utilizing the metro as well as including when the museum is closed (with my luck, I’d accidentally go on a Monday).